scolapicchioni/blazor/Lab03/readme.md

     Secondary = MatThemeColors.BlueGrey._500.Value
   };
 }
 ```

 Save and verify that your color scheme is changed.

 ## The Details Page
-The html section of the `Details` component will look pretty much like the `AllPhotos` page.
+The html section of the `PhotoDetails.razor` page will look pretty much like the `AllPhotos.razor` page.

 ```html